 You can expect to be asked to put down a larger deposit (a typical amount is 25%).
 Stamp duty is higher and there will potentially be higher fees as well.
 The mortgage rates are also higher in most cases, particularly if your LTV is higher, as the lender will want to recoup more money in the event that there is a default.

-Think Plutus can advise on the potential costs associated with any buy-to-let mortgage deal.
+Think Plutus can advise on the potential costs associated with any buy-to-let mortgage deal, including the option of limited company buy to let mortgages.
 We can give you a rough idea of the type of quote you can expect to be offered.

 Speak to the experts